No.1 Royal Crescent – Museum Building

 Welcome throughout the Museum.

-The Building of Bath Collection is housed in the Countess of Huntingdon’s Chapel which is fully accessible.
+The Museum of Bath Architecture is housed in the Countess of Huntingdon’s Chapel which is fully accessible.

 Beckford’s Tower and Museum is regretfully not accessible for wheelchair users.